 National Catholic Youth Conference (NCYC) is a conference for high schoolers happening every other year on the odd years.
 Our next conference will be in 2021.
 Keep your eye here for more information!

 Every individual must register through a parish group.
-If your parish isn’t taking a group, please contact Katie at firstname.lastname@example.org to talk through your options.
+If your parish isn’t taking a group, please contact firstname.lastname@example.org to talk through your options.

 NCYC 2021 FAQs

 1. What is NCYC?
 What Happens?

 The National Catholic Youth Conference is a powerful, biennial, three-day experience of prayer, community, and empowerment for Catholic teenagers (of high school age) and their adult chaperones.
 More than 23,000 young people usually attend NCYC.
 The program includes keynote presentations, prayer, workshops, Mass, and opportunities to participate in reconciliation and adoration of the Blessed Sacrament, as well as recreational activities, concerts, and exhibits.
 A key component of NCYC is the thematic park which is a blend of traditional exhibit booths with interactive areas featuring service projects, games, recreation, live musical performances, arts, and sports.